pimatic/decl-api/README.md

 decl-api
 ========

-Declarative api definition for REST and real time APIs.
+Declarative API definition for REST and real time APIs.

 ## API-Definition

-Apis are define as json object:
+An API is defined by a JSON object:

 ```coffee
 declapi = require('../index.js')